 Step 3: Revisit Your Mission Statement

 The last step of identifying your calling included writing a mission statement.
-However, I also noted that this is something that will likely evolve.
-Once you’ve gained a clearer understanding of the ways you can live out your calling and the areas of services you may want to add sub-points to your mission statement.
+However, I also noted that this will likely evolve once you’ve gained a clearer understanding of how you can live out your calling and the areas of services you may want to add sub-points to your mission statement.

 Step 4: Draft Your Map